How To Catch Any Fish

 Peacock Bass Description

 Peacock Bass taste very good but most are released.
-They achieve weights up to around 30lbs but fish of that size are only found in the Amazon.
-In Florida, Panama, and Hawaii where they have the smaller Butterfly species and 5lbs is a large fish in any of those places.
-A note on handling Peacock Bass - if they are over 5lbs, do not grab them by the lip.
+They achieve weights up to around 30lbs but fish of that size are only found in the Amazon as far as I know, although it could very well be that someone in Asia has grown them that size as an introduced species.
+In Florida, Panama, and Hawaii they have some of the smaller species and 5lbs is a large fish in any of those places.
+A note on handling Peacock Bass - if they are over 5lbs, be very careful grabbing them with your hand.
 They thrash around much more violently than Largemouth Bass do and you could drop the fish and/or injure your hand.
 Use a Boga Grip type tool and make sure you put the safety strap around your wrist so that you don't lose the Boga.

 Want to get a sense for what it's like to venture down to the Amazon for these beautiful fish?
 Check out this short video clip from my last trip: Awesome Amazon Adventure